Parking Lot Safety

 Grades 7 – 9 Attendance Specifics

-All students in Grades 7 – 9 are required to attend two enrichments.
-If a parent attends an enrichment with their child, it counts as two enrichments.
+All students in Grades 7 – 9 are required to attend one enrichment with a parent.

 Code of Conduct